 Online since 2004, How The Market Works, aims to help people understand just that, how the stock market works.
 The site has published hundreds of articles, maintains a glossary of the most popular stock market terms, and hosts a free stock market game.

-The site, very popular with professors, teachers, and stock market clubs, even created “lesson plans” so teachers and professors can control assignments and participate in what their students/users are doing on the website.
+The site, very popular with professors, teachers, and stock market clubs, has “lesson plans” so teachers and professors can control assignments and participate in what their students/users are doing on the website.

 TD Bank Virtual Stock Market Simulation